Strengthening Communities

 to provide opportunities for residents to meet new people and develop friendships

-Over the last 3 months, the Occupational Therapist has continued to focus on an individual’s occupational performance skills, using an activity-based focus, including cognitive, motor, and sensory skills, supporting individuals with transferring skills to day-day activities.
+Over the last 3 months, the Occupational Therapist has focused on each individuals' occupational performance.
+Using an activity-based focus, they have been able to review their cognitive, motor, and sensory skills, supporting them with transferring these skills to their day-to-day activities.

 Making physical activity fun and enjoyable